 This annex contains a set of registries identified as candidates for initial registries when this document is updated.
 This list is made of formally or informally requested registries from CCSDS WGs.
 This list is for information purposes only.
 Before these registries are created or maintained by the SANA operator, the process described in this document must be followed, including inclusion in the appropriate CCSDS documents.

 Registry candidates:

-- SCID registry (delegated)Registry changes
+- SCID Registry changes

-- CCSDS objects and identifiers registry OID Registry and process updates
+- CCSDS OID Registry and process updates

 - Organization Registry and process updates

-- - Contact Registry and process updates
+- Contact Registry and process updates

 - URN Namespace Registry changes

 ANNEX B

 B1 OVERVIEW